 I have always loved the spring, and not only because of the usual things that everyone associates with the season.
-In Chennai, we don’t even have proper spring.
-The weather is sweltering hot all the year.
-One can just about make out the pleasant nip in the early morning air change into a warm current as the months move from Jan-Feb into March, and suddenly the summer takes over the city with its blazing warmth.
+In Chennai, where we don’t have a proper spring and the weather is sweltering hot all the year, one can just about make out the pleasant nip in the early morning air change into a warm current as the months move from Jan-Feb into March, and suddenly the summer takes over the city with its blazing warmth.
 But I used to watch out for the flowers – the golden Indian laburnum, the pale pink powder-puff flowers and my beloved flame of the forest that would cover the city in orange and gold well until July, sometimes even August.
 Spring to me was special because it heralded the long vacations that started in April, and my birthday.
 Once upon a time, spring was my favourite season, because it held the promise of everything.

 That was before the darkness seeped into my mind.
 During the years in which I was seriously depressed, I hardly cared about the season – I cared for nothing except leaving the hellhole that was Trivandrum.
 I don’t look back at those days but when I hear that city mentioned, I just feel immense gratitude that I don’t belong to that place, that I didn’t grow up there and that I would never have to live there again.
 Because should such a condition were to ever arise, I would die, literally than live in that sick place.